 Tom Brady speaks out about retirement rumours; Taking it 'day by day' in deciding NFL future

-Tom Brady addressed this weekend's conflicting reports about his retirement decision during the 'Let's Go!' podcast on Monday; 44-year-old still weighing up on whether to call time on his legendary NFL career
+Tom Brady addressed this weekend's conflicting reports about his retirement during the 'Let's Go!' podcast on Monday; Pro Football Talk's Mike Florio: "I doubt he would play another season out of spite, but I wouldn't put anything past him...
+He's definitely upset"

 By Ali Stafford